pedro-moreira-ibm/forecast-agent-orchestrate/README.md

 ## Environment

 The project uses Poetry for environment and dependency management.
-Python 3.12 is required.
+Python 3.12 or 3.13 is supported.

 ```bash
 poetry install